mui/material-ui/docs/data/material/design-resources/material-ui-for-figma/material-ui-for-figma.md

 ## Getting started

 Material UI for Figma consists of representations of the library's React components in Figma so designers and developers can communicate and iterate more efficiently.
-In Figma, you will see:

-- extra components and features that aren't covered in Material Design
+The kit includes:

 - components with the same design as Material UI
+- additional components and features not covered by Material Design
-- closely mirroed terminology for props, variables, design tokens, and other values
+- shared terminology from the React library for props, variables, design tokens, and other values

 ### Community vs. full version